Tutorial: Transform Operations¶

 CameraRaycast2DOffsetModifier |

-Offset position based on a camera raycast (2D). |
+Offset from a 2D camera raycast. |

 BoundingOffsetFromHitNormalModifier |

-Offset from a surface using hit normal and object bounds. |
+Offset from surface using hit normal + object bounds. |

-Alignment and Orientation¶
+Alignment and orientation¶

 | Modifier | What it does |